RoeenAngelo/odin-recipes/README.md

-# This project is to demonstrate my basic HTML knowledge
+# This project is to demonstrate my basic HTML and CSS knowledge